 I am the Executive Director of Ethical Systems, and a Clinical Associate Professor at NYU Stern School of Business.
 I have spent the last two decades consulting to multinational companies on risk, anti-corruption, sustainability, human rights, culture and behavior, stakeholder engagement, ESG, and ethics and compliance.
-I also hold advisory roles at ESG and risk consultancy Wallbrook and sustainability non-profit Business for Social Responsibility, a board member of ESG think tank Preventable Surprises, and an Adjunct Professor at NYU Stern School of Business, where I teach professional responsibility to MBAs and undergraduates.
+I am also a senior advisor at sustainability non-profit Business for Social Responsibility, a board member of ESG think tank Preventable Surprises, and an Adjunct Professor at NYU Stern School of Business, where I teach professional responsibility, leadership and sustainability to MBAs and undergraduates.
 Prior to joining Ethical Systems, I was a managing director at Business for Social Responsibility, running the sustainability management, futures and supply chain practices.
 I’ve also worked at Transparency International, Control Risks, PricewaterhouseCoopers, and Fordham Law School.
-I am a 2019-2021 member of the World Economic Forum Global Future Council on Transparency and Anti-Corruption.
+I am a 2019-2022 member of the World Economic Forum Global Future Council on Transparency and Anti-Corruption.
 I am currently writing a book for Harvard Business Review Press on how companies can do the right thing in a turbulent world.

 Ethical Systems Interview (January 2020)